 Less than a week after Chrysler acquired Dodge Brothers, it debuted its new mid-priced DeSoto line for 1929.
-The additions gave Chrysler two makes aimed at the same consumer.
-The original plan had Chrysler at the top, followed by DeSoto, then Plymouth as their entry level ride.
-Buying Dodge threw a bit of a wrench in things and DeSoto faced identity problems as executives tried to figure out where it sat on the Mopar totem pole.
-Upon its introduction, it was placed below Dodge and above Plymouth.
+The two lines gave Chrysler two makes aimed at the same consumer.
+The original plan had Chrysler at the top, followed by DeSoto, then Plymouth as their entry level ride, but buying Dodge threw a bit of a wrench in things.
+Ultimately, DeSoto faced identity problems as executives tried to figure out where it sat on the Mopar totem pole.
+At its introduction, DeSoto sat below Dodge and above Plymouth.
 In an attempt to boost Dodge sales, Chrysler flip-flopped the brands pricing models in 1933.
-The introduction of the DeSoto Airflow the following year nearly killed the marque, as it had no other models to fall back on.
+This resulted in DeSoto receiving a futuristic new design that mimicked top-of-the-line Chrysler design.
+Unfortunately when the DeSoto Airflow debuted for 1934, it’s extreme styling nearly killed DeSoto.
+Unlike Chrysler, it had no other models to fall back on.

-A mishmash of design ideas, pricing changes and experimentation with the DeSoto line left the brand on uneven ground for much of its early life.
-Things began to stabilize by the late 1930s, and Chrysler put more faith in the brand.
-For 1942 DeSoto even received the first mass produced power pop-up headlights.
-Unfortunately, WWII ended the model’s production and the reintroduction of the fancy feature failed to occur.
+While the mishmash of design ideas, pricing changes and experimentation with the DeSoto line left the brand on even ground for much of its early life, things began to stabilize by the late 1930s.
+If it weren’t for World War II, DeSoto may have led Mopar into uncharted territory.
+For 1942 DeSoto, even received the first mass produced power pop-up headlights.
+Unfortunately, the ended the model’s production and the reintroduction of the fancy feature failed to occur.